TafkaMax/flask-timeloop/README.md

 ```
 ## Mode to start jobs

-### Start time loop in separate thread
+### Start timeloop in a separate thread
 By default timeloop starts in a separate thread.
-When it's in this mode do not forget to call ```tl.stop``` before exiting the program, Or else the jobs wont shut down gracefully (or they will not shutdown even).
+When it's in this mode do not forget to call `tl.stop()` before exiting the program, or else the jobs wont shut down gracefully (or they will even not shutdown).
 ```python
 tl.start() or tl.start(block=False)
 ```

-### Start time loop in main thread
+### Start time loop in the main thread
-Doing this will automatically shut down the jobs gracefully when the program is killed, so no need to  call ```tl.stop```.
-The main thread that call the ```tl.start``` will be stuck until you kill him (kill command or Ctrl+C on shell).
+Doing this will automatically shut down the jobs gracefully when the program is killed, so no need to  call `tl.stop()`.
+The main thread that calls the `tl.start()` will be stuck until you kill him (kill command or Ctrl+C on shell).
 ```python
 tl.start(block=True)
 ```